karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 Today, every packet you send, gets converted into light travelling across oceans, sharing fiber with dozens of other signals and finally reaching the destination in milliseconds.
 And all of this happens silently, reliably, at massive scale.

 That’s the internet we use every day and the power of networking.
+Light.

+**About Author:**

+Karthikeyan worked on Fujistu 1finity products like Flashwave 9500, Transponder series (T-series), Lambda (optical line) systems and DCN environments
+Seeing Ethernet traffic being converted into light and pushed across long distances—it’s something people don’t fully appreciate until they see it live.